How We Validated the FRED Score

 % of carriers with any Year 2 crash, by number of distinct behavioral violation types in Year 1.
 EB RR is size-band normalized.

-Why 18%?
-Behavioral violations are the best leading indicator — they reveal risk before crashes happen.
-A carrier whose drivers regularly speed or drive fatigued is fundamentally higher risk.
-Each violation type is weighted by its empirically-measured relative risk contribution from the Violation Types study.
+Why it ranks high: Behavioral violations are the best leading indicator — they reveal risk before crashes happen.
+A carrier whose drivers regularly speed or drive fatigued carries a higher forward burden.
+The behavioral rate enters the GLM as a feature whose weight is learned from how strongly it predicts the following year's crash burden; the relativities above are illustrative of the ordering the fit recovers and align with the Violation Types study.

 Equipment violations — brakes, tires, lighting, cargo securement — reflect a carrier's maintenance standards and operational discipline.
 Unlike behavioral violations (driver choices), equipment condition reveals systemic quality.

-Why 14%?
-Equipment violations are a moderate but consistent predictor.
+Why it matters: Equipment violations are a moderate but consistent predictor.
 A carrier that regularly fails brake inspections has systemic maintenance issues.
-Equipment violations are less predictive than behavioral violations (23% lower relative risk on average) but remain an important independent signal of operational quality.
+The equipment rate carries less weight in the fit than the behavioral rate (about 23% lower forward relative risk on average) but remains an important independent signal of operational quality.

 Critical Behavioral Flags:

-Substance violations contribute to both behavioral and severe components — double signal amplifies impact
+Substance violations raise both the behavioral and the severe rate — a double signal that amplifies the predicted burden

-Why 12%?
-Severity captures tail risk that other components might miss.
+Why it matters: Severity captures tail risk the other features might miss.
 A carrier with critical violations (severity weight ≥ 7) represents a qualitatively different risk profile.
-The EB-adjusted severe rate ensures this signal is reliable across fleet sizes while avoiding disproportionate penalization of small carriers for isolated incidents.
+Because the rate is exposure-normalized and the carrier is credibility-shrunk toward its size-band prior, this signal is reliable across fleet sizes without disproportionately penalizing small carriers for isolated incidents.

 Supporting Evidence: The Carrier Age Effect